{{ summaryHeading }}

 How to Use This Tool:

-4. Enter freight, insurance, duty rate, additional tariff layers, import tax or VAT rate, government fee profile, brokerage, other fixed fees, selling price, and target gross margin.
+4. Enter Units in shipment, goods value, freight, insurance, Duty and tax base, duty rate, additional tariff layers, import tax or VAT, government fee profile, brokerage, other fixed fees, selling price, and target margin.
+Keep all money fields in one currency.

-Fix validation errors before using the result.
-Units and goods value must be above zero, negative costs are rejected, rates cannot be negative, and target gross margin must stay below 100%.
+If a validation message appears, start with the active goods-value mode.
+Units and the active goods value must be above zero, costs and rates cannot be negative, advanced fee rates and caps cannot be negative, and target gross margin must stay below 100%.

 Interpreting Results:

-Unit Cost Stack Table Shipment cost, per-unit allocation, share, and basis for each cost layer.
-Check whether each cost is actually buyer-paid or already included in the quote.
+Unit Cost Stack Table Shipment cost, per-unit amount, share, and basis for each active cost component.
+Confirm each component is buyer-paid and not already included in the supplier quote.

 Technical Details: